MicrosoftDocs/VBA-Docs/api/Access.Form.CommandBeforeExecute(property).md

 - _macroname_, where _macroname_ is the name of a macro.

-- [Event Procedure], which indicates the event procedure associated with the **BeforeInsert** event for the specified object.
+- [Event Procedure], which indicates the event procedure associated with the **CommandBeforeExecute** event for the specified object.

 - _=functionname()_, where _functionname_ is the name of a user-defined function.